 - Loss of liver cells hinders the liver's ability to perform its normal functions.

-- High pressures within blood vessels of the liver occur in 60% of people who have cirrhosis.
+- High pressures within blood vessels of the liver occur in a majority of people who have cirrhosis.

 - Cirrhosis is the most common cause of portal hypertension in the United States.

 - Portal hypertension may cause bleeding into the intestines and fluid accumulation throughout the body.